SamarthBagga/decentralized-donation/README.md

 # decentralized-donation
 This is a decentralized donation web app.
+It uses the sepolia testnet.
+Please get sepolia testnet tokens to test the contract from [sepolia faucet](https://sepoliafaucet.com/)_
 Its features are-

   -Creating a funding contract